 If one of these four elements is missing or lacks evidence, a claim has no legal standing and can be rejected.
-The extreme difficulty of proving negligence and causation is why it is vital you not only work with a specialist medical negligence solicitor but that you instruct a lawyer who has expertise in successfully handling claims in your relevant field of medicine.
-An acceptable standard of care in oncology may be a professional breach of duty in obstetrics.
+The difficulty of proving negligence and causation is why it is vital you not only work with a specialist medical negligence solicitor but that you instruct a lawyer who has expertise in successfully handling claims in the relevant field.

-One of the most common types of medical negligence claims in the UK relates to medical misdiagnosis.
+One of the most common types of medical negligence claims in the UK is misdiagnosis.
 For example, consider a woman who feels a lump as she breastfeeds her baby.
 The woman mentions it to her health visitor who recommends she see her GP to have it checked.

-In this example, failings can occur if a GP assumes the lump is due to mastitis.
-Although there are no other symptoms of the infection, and therefore does not make a referral.
-Negligence could occur if an administrative mistake means the referral appointment wasn’t on the schedule.
+In this example, failings can occur if a GP assumes the lump is due to mastitis, and therefore does not make a referral.
+Negligence could occur if an administrative mistake means the referral appointment wasn’t made.
 Or if a failure in ultrasound happens because the hospital cut back on machine services to save money.

 Clinical negligence cases typically arise due to human error or failings in a process.
-A victim would have to be hugely unlucky to have all of the above examples occur to them.
+A victim would have to be unlucky to have all of the above examples happen to them.
 But in a long process involving many people, it is not uncommon for more than one failing.
-However, all of these examples of poor care come from actual clinical negligence cases.

 Clinical Negligence: Should You Complain or Claim?

 A complaint is good if you experience negligent care without an injury.
-Therefore, you do not have legal grounds to claim compensation.
 A complaint will: